-- have in-depth knowledge and understanding in the field of, in particular...... - have thorough knowledge of a specialism within the degree programme, or - thorough knowledge of a field at the interface of the degree programme and a different field rijksuniversiteit
+- have in-depth knowledge and understanding in the field of, in particular...... - have thorough knowledge of a specialism within the degree programme, or - thorough knowledge of a field at the interface of the degree programme and a different field

-- have the necessary skills to conduct research in the field of and to report on such research in a way that satisfies the recognized standards in the field. - have professional and academic skills, in particular with regard to - are able to apply their knowledge and understanding in such a way that they demonstrate a professional approach to their job or field - are able to communicate their conclusions, and the knowledge and rationale underpinning these, to specialist and non-specialist audiences clearly and unambiguously.

-3. The learning outcomes of the various individual course units of the different tracks can be found in the Appendix.
+- have professional and academic skills, in particular with regard to - are able to apply their knowledge and understanding in such a way that they demonstrate a professional approach to their job or field - are able to communicate their conclusions, and the knowledge and rationale underpinning these, to specialist and non-specialist audiences clearly and unambiguously. - 3.
+The learning outcomes of the various individual course units of the different tracks can be found in the Appendix.

-Article 3.3 - Type of degree programme
+Article 3.2 - Type of degree programme